We need some character development… in the… hizzy. PHIL:

 - Bulk and Skull from the Zordon-era Power Rangers shows.
 Over the course of six seasons, they start off as low-competence comic relief guys with no positive qualities who regularly bully the main characters and wind up leading mankind's I Am Spartacus rebellion against their alien conquerors at the end of Power Rangers in Space.

-- Star Trek: The Next Generation: Picard was somewhat dynamic at least by that show's standards starting out as overly stern and grouchy hating children but softening in later seasons and eventually bonding with children on the ship and having a family in a simulated reality.
+- Star Trek: The Next Generation: Picard was somewhat dynamic at least by that show's standards starting out as overly stern and grouchy hating children but softening in later seasons and eventually bonding with children on the shipnote and having a family in a simulated reality.
+The Expanded Universe takes this trend to his logical conclusion and sees him actually settle down and start a family of his own.

 - Spock grew a little throughout his run, first trying to purge his humanity and become wholly Vulcan but later moving beyond logic leading to his line "Logic is the beginning of wisdom, not the end."